MicrosoftDocs/fabric-docs/docs/data-factory/dataflowsgen2-savedraft.md

 ---
-title: An overview of dataflows save as draft functionality
+title: A how-to guide for dataflows save as draft feature
-description: An overview of dataflow save as draft features.
+description: This article describes how to save a draft version of your dataflow.
 author: luitwieler

 ms.topic: how-to